smerkel/maskTiff4Maud/README.md

 How does this work?
 MAUD ignores pixels with a -1 intensity.
 Hence, this software sets a -1 intensity value at all points that should be masked.

+This program is written in python and should work on most platforms.
+Download maskTiff4Maud.py and run it with python.
+It is the only file you need.

 How to proceed?

 Create a mask, with Dioptas for instance, and save it,